50 Incredible Things To Do In Vietnam In 2023

 The most expensive thing we had to pay for in Vietnam was our Halong Bay Cruise.

-Other than that, most sites are very cheap and so is all of your food, transport and accommodation.
+Other than that, most attractions are very cheap and so is all of your food, transport and accommodation.

 Is Vietnam a safe country to visit?